-As argued above, the latent failure time approach is particularly useful in reliability applications.
+It has been argued above that the latent failure time approach is particularly useful in reliability applications.
+Here the latent times may be, for example, times to failure of a certain system component or time to PM.
 However, the risks will usually be dependent so that the unidentifiability problem occurs.
-It should be noted that, although additional assumptions on the dependence may lead to identifiability, these assumptions are non-testable from data of the form (T, C).
-Prentice et al. [26] therefore rejected the latent failure time approach and instead advocated the use of the observable sub-hazard functions in analyses of competing risks.
-One may argue against this, however, that in practical applications it often makes good sense to use ones information and prior beliefs in order to model the underlying probability mechanisms beyond what is actually observable.
+It should be noted that, although additional assumptions on the dependence may lead to identifiability, these assumptions are non-testable from data of the form (T,C).
+Prentice et al. [27] therefore rejected the latent failure time approach and instead advocated the use of the observable sub-hazard functions in analyses of competing risks.
+One may argue against this, however, that in practical applications it may often make good sense to use ones information and prior beliefs in order to model the underlying probability mechanisms beyond what is actually observable.

 On the other hand, an erroneous assumption of independent risks may lead to seriously misleading conclusions.
 As noted by Cooke [8], such assumptions are often done in the assessments of competing failure rates in reliability databases.
 One then assumes that for each of the k failure causes, failures occur as independent Poisson processes.
-This implies, however, that the rate of occurrence of each of the competing risks would be unaffected by removing the others.
+However, this implies that the rate of occurrence of each of the competing risks would be unaffected by removing the others.
 For competing risks corresponding to critical failure and PM this means that the rate of occurrence of critical failures would be unaffected by stopping preventive maintenance activity, an assumption which is completely unreasonable.
 The appropriate alternative method would be to invoke a more careful modelling by competing risks, using if possible all available information.
-More sophisticated methods for repairable systems, as briefly mentioned above, may be needed here.
+More sophisticated methods for repairable systems as briefly mentioned above may be needed here.